!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN" "http://www.w3.org/TR/html4/loose.dtd">

 Nobody wants massive tariffs, but somebody has to buy the goods and services made in a welfare state rather than in an sweatshop country.
 An obscure option is a conditional tariff, usually called a tariff with a social clause, which promises a lower tariff if conditions are met.
 So the thing could be reviewed each year and the tariff between the EU and India could fall if Indians get taxed for healthcare, secondary schools, pensions, and whatever reduces Indian poverty.

 The choice can be partly a private one.
-People can feel good about the products of a welfare state, just people feel good about certain brands or products that look good.
+People can feel good about the products of a welfare state, just as people feel good about certain brands or products that look good.
 It helps if someone explains the benefits of goods made in a welfare state, and that's the point of this web page.
-Governments might sponsor something similar if they want, just as the UK government potato levy funds the potato marketing baord, and there have been similar schemes for the Cheese Bureau -see below - explaining the health benefits of cheese, or the Empire Markeing Board, explaining the benefits of buying from countries without a welfare state.
+Governments might sponsor something similar if they want, just as the UK government potato levy funded the potato marketing baord, and there have been similar schemes for the Cheese Bureau -see below - explaining the health benefits of cheese, or the Empire Markeing Board, explaining the benefits of buying from countries without a welfare state.
 The problem with public support is that it can be chipped-away over the years.
 Companies which import sweatshop goods pay less.
 They can afford the type of advertising and distribution to which buyers become accustomed; the thought of buying online straight from a factory with a wonky web site doesn't come to mind.
 So some kind of public support for the idea of buying from a welfare state would do a lot to reduce poverty.
 Maybe a trade association called "Ethical Fashion Forum" supported by government favours and small grants, but often doing the opposite of what the current group have done.
 Or academic economists and advisors to the Department for Business and Department for Internernational Development who say that a welfare state is what reduces poverty.
 At the moment, there is something about economists... well: you know that, didn't you?